XayOn/vinisto/Readme.rst

    Feature: If there is cold, turn the heater on
    Scenario:
         Given the sensor temperature_living has a value < 15
+        And winter is coming
         Then turn on heater

    Feature: If there is too hot, turn the heater off
    Scenario:
         Given the sensor temperature_living has a value > 20
+        And winter is coming
         Then turn off heater

+For this to work, we'd need a simple sensor temperature_living wich produces an int value, and a sensor "winter" that is a string of value "coming" (for example, produced by an external weather sensor that writes to rethinkdb or mqtt)

 Technical part
 --------------